 Personally, this is probably my favorite tip on the whole list, because it's all about finding a time to run that allows you to bask in the beauty of those breathtaking ~beach views~.

-According to Premier Protein ambassador Taylor Walker, running on the beach in the morning or evening is ideal because the area will be less crowded, cooler, and more serene overall.
+Premier Protein ambassador Taylor Walker, running on the beach in the morning or evening is ideal because the area will be less crowded, cooler, and more serene overall.
 Seriously, if you've ever tried running across a crowded beach, I must express my deepest condolences.
 Not a fun time, girlfriend.

 Put Together A Killer Playlist